 I used my time in Basel to work with public signage as orthography.
 During this period, I developed specific modes of research in anticipation of 'The only language I speak is not my own', which involved drawing (in both senses of the verb: as in a pulling from and literally making drawings) an orthography from public street signs through a survey performance with a Basel public.
 The research process developed into an off-shoot project, ‘A language without an itinerary’, which involved a more theoretically-informed trajectory, in which I attempted to island public street signs in Basel, as the unofficial/ officially-written form of the Swiss-German language.

 Red Light District

-Late April, over dinner one evening, a visiting artist from South Africa, whose work deals with violence against women and lgbtqi+ people, tried to describe ‘signs’ she had encountered on her walk home to her hotel, for delineated areas for sex workers to operate within.
+Red Light District Late April, over dinner one evening, a visiting artist from South Africa, whose work deals with violence against women and lgbtqi+ people, tried to describe ‘signs’ for delineated areas for sex workers to operate within, that she had encountered on her walk home to her hotel.
 She could not find the word for the thing she was trying to name: a plaque . . . a graffiti . . . a temporary notice . . . a label?
-I tried to help her find it but, the thing that she was referring to does not have a name that comes to mind too easily - it is not really something that can be named directly.
+I tried to help her find it but, the thing that she was referring to does not have a name that comes to mind readily - it is not really something that can be named directly.